Houston's Line of

 Entered the Fire Department: September 21, 1895

-Captain Wagner, a 17 year veteran, was struck by a heavy
+Captain Wagner, a seventeen year veteran, was struck by a heavy

 timber while fighting a fire at the six story Stowers Furniture Building on